eun4231/DGNN_analysis/LDG/README.md

-# LDG Profiling
+## LDG Profiling

-The following is the code for performing analysis on LDG.
+LDG: Latent Dynamic Graph, DyRep:

+This page contains the code for the model DyRep and LDG and for performing analysis using two profiling tools: Pytorch Profiler and Nsight Systems.

 ## Related Paper and Github Project